51 cool things to know about Super Bowl LI

 6. Tom Brady has been to seven Super Bowls, the most trips by any single player.
 He has been in the NFL for 17 years, and may actually be immortal.

-7. The Patriots were penalized this year as a result of "Deflategate," the controversy stemming from the 2015 season that ended with the Patriots winning Super Bowl IL.
-Please don't make us explain it again, but the upshot was Tom Brady was suspended the first four games of this season.
+7. The Patriots were penalized this year as a result of "Deflategate," the controversy stemming from a 2015 playoff game that preceded the Patriots winning Super Bowl IL.
+Please don't make us explain it again, but the upshot was Tom Brady was suspended for the first four games of this season.

 8. Shockingly, people are pretty tired of seeing the Patriots win.
 According to one poll, more than half the country is rooting for a Falcons victory.